In ancient Egypt, one of the oldest known civilisations, gemstones were highly valued too.

 A wide variety of materials were used in their production: precious gemstones and metals, glazed steatite, faience and glass.
 The gems were considered by the Egyptians to be among the most precious, although today they are considered “semi-precious.”
 Certain stones (such as carnelian, jasper, or lapis-lazuli) were believed to hold magical significance.

-Here are some of the attributes of specific gemstones that ancient Egyptians valued highly:
+Here are some of the attributes of specific Crystals in Ancient Egypt.

 Lapis Lazuli — The colour blue symbolised the sky as well as water, referring both to the primordial flood and the flooding of the Nile.
 Blue also symbolised life, rebirth, or fertility, and was associated with the cult of the god Osiris.
 The stone’s colours, dark blue with gold flecks, resembled the starry night sky and recalled the ancient river of the underworld, from which the sun was reborn everyday anew, sometimes called "the child of lapis lazuli.”